jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

    });
 ~~~~

+While certainly callback-based, the jQuery is somewhat implicit in being
+event-based.
+There are no event names separate from the methods which
+add the listeners and there are no event objects, preferring to pass the
+content directly.
+The names used to add the events (done, fail) are also
+generic, used for any asynchronous requests which may fail.

 By method overloading, if the request requires more information than the
 parameter to `jQuery.ajax` may be an object.
 This pattern of accepting
 function parameters as an object is a common in Javascript for functions